 Similar to the given name of China Long Purple beans the scientific name Vigna unguiculata subsp. sesquipedalis is indicative of the beans extraordinary length as well.
 “Sesquipedalis” translates to mean “foot and a half.”

 China Long Purple beans are native to southern Asia and are predominant in Thai, Chinese and Filipino cuisines.
 Today China Long beans can be grown year-round in Mexico, California and the Caribbean.
 Fairly easy to grow China Long Purple beans are a warm season crop and will do well even in areas prone to drought.
 A vining legume, plants should be trellised or provided beams for support.
 China Long Purple bean plants produce two bean pods per flower and will develop pods after sixty days of cultivation.

 Recipes that include China Long Purple Beans.
 One is easiest, three is harder.

-People have spotted China Long Purple Beans using the Specialty Produce app for iPhone and Android.
+People have shared China Long Purple Beans using the Specialty Produce app for iPhone and Android.

 Little Italy Mercato

 Sharer's comments : Purple China Long Beans spotted at Little Italy Mercato.